Armando Lucas Correa

 Armando is a graduate of the University of Arts in Cuba (Instituto Superior de Arte) and has a graduate degree in journalism from the University of Havana.

-In 2022, Correa received the Cintas Foundation Creative Writing Fellowship for The Night Travelers.
-In 2017, at the International Latino Book Awards, La niña alemana won the First Place (Best Fiction Book in Spanish) and The German Girl, Second Place (Best Fiction Book Translated from Spanish to English).
 He is the recipient of various outstanding achievement awards from the National Association of Hispanic Publications and the Society of Professional Journalists.
-He was the Hispanic Public Relations Association’s Journalist of the Year in 2017 and received the AT&T Humanity of Connection Award in 2018.
+He was the Hispanic Public Relations Association’s Journalist of the Year (2017) and received the AT&T Humanity of Connection Award (2018).

 Armando lives in New York City with his husband and three children.